danichagas/Danichagas/README.md

 [![My Skills](https://skillicons.dev/icons?i=java,spring,aws,docker,postgresql,mysql,mongodb,maven,gradle&theme=light)](https://skillicons.dev)

 I'm capable of developing smart solutions and solving the provided problems by producing high-quality code and utilizing the most used standards in the market.
+I have experience with ORM and DTO standards.

 I love challenges and I want to grow professionally every single day.